-- IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum:

-IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) - IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's wellbeing as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+IV.B.1.
+The program must integrate the following ACGME Competer into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills centered, equ capita costs. being as a me and Intent: Quality patient care is safe, effective, timely, efficient, patient- itable, and designed to improve population health, while reducing per in addition, there should be a focus on improving the clinician's well- eans to improve patient care and reduce burnout among residents, practicing physicians.